NatashaMuhanji/C_Shell_project/README.md

-This is a group project.
+This is a simple shell group project.
 This project is done through pair programming with a collaborator.